MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: 3 Experimental Settings

 For molecular property evaluation, we use QED, SA, and Diversity as metrics, following\citep{luo2021AR,guan3d2023,peng2022pocket2mol} for consistent comparison.
 QED is a quantitative estimate of drug-likeness combining multiple desirable molecular properties including molecular weight, lipophilicity, and toxicity indicators.
 SA (Synthetic Accessibility) is a measure of the difficulty of ligand synthesis in practical laboratory settings.
 Diversity is calculated as the average pairwise dissimilarity among all generated ligands to assess chemical space coverage.

 For molecular structure evaluation, we use RMSD as a metric for geometric accuracy assessment.
 RMSD evaluates the similarity between molecules by calculating the deviation between atom positions in a molecular model and corresponding atoms in the reference structure.
 In molecular docking or molecular simulation applications, RMSD values less than 2\AA are generally considered ideal for practical applications\citep{sargsyan2017molecular, alhossary2015fast, mcnutt2021gnina}.
 For binding complex, we adopt Steric Clashes (Clash) to detect possible clashes in protein-ligand complex, following \citep{harris2023posecheck}.
-To evaluate the overall quality of generated molecules, we calculate the Binding Feasibility as the ratio of molecules with reasonable affinity (Vina Score $<$ -2.49 kcal/mol) and stable conformation (Strain Energy $<$ 836 kcal/mol, RMSD $<$ 2\AA ) simultaneously, where the threshold values are set to the 95 percentile of the reference molecules.
+To evaluate the overall quality of the generated molecules, we calculate Binding Feasibility as the ratio of molecules that simultaneously exhibit reasonable affinity (Vina Score $<$ -2.49 kcal/mol) and a stable conformation (Strain Energy $<$ 836 kcal/mol, RMSD $<$ 2\AA).
+The threshold values are set to the 95th percentile of the reference molecules.
 We also report Success Rate (Vina Dock $<$ -8.18, QED $>$ 0.25, SA $>$ 0.59) following \citep{long2022zero} and \citep{guan3d2023}.